Reduce waste and recycle more

-We all have a part to play in what happens with our waste and things we don't use anymore.
+We all have a part to play in what happens to our waste and things we no longer want.

-After your waste is collected by your local district and borough councils or taken to one of our household waste recycling centres we then find the most sustainable solution to dispose of it.
+After your waste has been collected by your local council, or taken to one of our household waste recycling centres, we find the most sustainable way to deal with it.

 Recycling